Sore Eyes: Causes + 15 Home Remedies And Prevention Tips

 It is extremely important to take proper care of the eyes and maintain hygiene.
 Ensure you change the pillow cases every third day and remove eye makeup thoroughly before sleeping.

 If you don’t find relief from sore eyes after using the above-mentioned home remedies, consult your healthcare provider immediately.
 Try out any one of them or a combination of them to relieve the symptoms of sore eyes.
-Some other recommendations can also be tried, such as vitamin E oil, coconut oil, lavender oil, eucalyptus oil, potato slices, and witch hazel drops.
+Some other recommendations or eye care tips can also be tried, such as vitamin E oil, coconut oil, lavender oil, eucalyptus oil, potato slices, and witch hazel drops.
 Anecdotal evidence suggests the usage of fennel seeds and fenugreek seeds in soothing sore eye and supporting eye health.

 Contact emergency medical help if you experience severe pain associated with foreign body lodgement, chemical injury, and burn injury.
-Some symptoms need immediate attention, like severe pain, photophobiai XA condition characterized by sensitivity to light, where one's eyes experience discomfort in bright light. , headaches, halos around light, high fever, and sudden vision changes.
+Some symptoms need immediate attention, like severe pain, photophobiai A condition characterized by sensitivity to light, where one's eyes experience discomfort in bright light. , headaches, halos around light, high fever, and sudden vision changes.

 Tired of dealing with sore eyes?
 Discover 10 effective, simple, and natural ways to relieve them by watching this informative video.